shaoqinz/ML-Notebooks/README.md

 # ML-Notebooks
-Read the notebooks at https://nbviewer.org/.
+If the notebook is not displaying correctly, read on https://nbviewer.org/.